 Serious car accident injuries can lead to substantial medical expenses, property damage, and loss of income, among others.
 When you add emotional stress to the economic costs, a low settlement can feel like an insult.
+It can be hard to navigate how to respond to a low settlement offer.

 Insurance companies are in a for-profit industry and intend to protect their bottom line.
 Every time they have to settle claims, they lose money.
 So their main focus is to minimize settlement and reduce losses to as little as possible.